As an Amazon Associate we earn from qualifying purchases.

 The word ‘new’ calls for change, innovation and revolution and guess what?
 This is what everybody wants, especially employers.
 Within business, ‘newness’ is an element that is crucial to progress and success.
 ‘New’ signifies something fresh whether it is a new product that will make more money, a new approach to working that is going to be more efficient or new solutions to problems.

-In his book Influence, Robert Cialdini refers to a study that shows the impact of the word ‘because’ has when used in everyday situations.
+In his book Influence (paid link), Robert Cialdini refers to a study that shows the impact of the word ‘because’ has when used in everyday situations.
 The test had a person requesting to use an in-office copy machine the first time without using the word and the second had the word ‘because’ in it:

 Example 1: “Excuse me, I have 5 pages, may I use the Xerox machine?”